CountPacMan/to_do/README.md

 # To Do Tasks for Epicodus
-## by Daniel Toader and Cynthia Wilhelm
+## by Daniel Toader, Cynthia Wilhelm, and Bryan Borgeson
 ### Date: March 18, 2015
 #### Description
 This is a major update to the Tasks code we had created earlier.
 Creates tasks and categories and saves them to a PostgreSQL database.
 User can update and delete categories now.